-- 2.4.1 Issue 2.4 of the Road Safety Audit is no longer applicable as the east-west cycle path flanking the access was removed. - 2.4.2 The Road Safety Auditor has been re-consulted on the proposed Tilletts Lane / Mayes Lane junction improvements.
-The result of the additional audit for this junction would be submitted separately once the Audit Team have had the Opportunity to revisit the site. - 2.4.3 After liaison with WSCC's implementation team at pre-application stage, the improvement to existing laybys was ruled out.
+2.4.1 Issue 2.4 of the Road Safety Audit is no longer applicable as the east-west cycle path flanking the access was removed.
+Correspondence from the audit team lead is attached at Appendix D.

+2.4.2 The Road Safety Auditor has been re-consulted on the proposed Tilletts Lane / Mayes Lane junction improvements.
+The new Stage 1 RSA and RSA Response Report on the offsite junction are attached at Appendix E.

+2.4.3 After liaison with WSCC's implementation team at pre-application stage, the improvement to existing laybys was ruled out.
 This is due to the need to provide full depth construction c.1.0m, which would have adverse impacts on the tree route protection areas adjacent to the lane.
 We are offering widening at the site access on Tilletts Lane and at the Tilletts Lane / Mayse Lane junction.
 Existing Laybys will remain.